OliPi-Project/olipi-moode/README.md

 - Show other infos on display (covers, screensaver with picture from web/local or animation, etc...)
 - Translation into more languages.
 - Documentation improvements.

+Come [discuss it on Discord](https://discord.gg/pku67XsFEE)  or if you want, [you can get your hands dirty with the engine](./CONTRIBUTING.md).

 ---